riccardo-tralli/fidely-app/README.md

 - PDF 417
 - QR

-## Platform compatibility
+## Platform compatibility 📱
 Fidely is compatible with both Android and iOS devices.
 - Minimum Android version: 7 (API 24)
 - Minimum iOS version: 13

-## Roadmap
+## Roadmap 🚧
 Here are some planned features:
 - [x] Dark/light mode
 - [x] Barcode scanning support
 - [x] Photo attachments
-- [ ] Color scanning support
-- [ ] Multi-language translations
+- [x] Multi-language translations
 - [ ] Data backup and restore
 - [ ] Card sharing via custom URL scheme
 - [ ] More card customization options
+- [ ] Additional card display modes
 - [ ] Automated tests and updated status badges

-If you have suggestions or requests, feel free to open an issue or contribute directly!
+If you have suggestions or requests, feel free to open an issue or contribute directly! 🙏

-## License
+## License 📖
 This repository is available under the [GPL-3.0 License](./LICENSE).